Calvin Raatsie

-Calvin Owen Harm Raatsie (born 9 February 2002) is a Dutch professional footballer who plays as a goalkeeper for club Excelsior.
+Calvin Owen Harm Raatsie (born 9 February 2002) is a Dutch professional footballer who plays as a goalkeeper for club Dordrecht.

 Club career

 A youth academy graduate of Ajax, Raatsie made his professional debut for club's reserve side Jong Ajax on 15 February 2021 in a 2–1 defeat against Dordrecht.
-He made an appearance on the bench for the senior team, but was an unused substitute in a 3–1 win over VVV-Venlo on 13 May 2021.
+He made an appearance on the bench for the senior team, but remained an unused substitute in a 3–1 win over VVV-Venlo on 13 May 2021.

 On 27 May 2022, Raatsie signed a three-year contract with Utrecht.
 He made his debut for the reserve team, Jong Utrecht, on the first matchday of the 2022–23 Eerste Divisie, starting in a 3–0 loss to TOP Oss on 5 August.

-On 15 January 2024, Raatsie moved on loan to Roda JC.
+On 15 January 2024, he moved on loan to Roda JC.

 On 16 July 2024, Raatsie joined Excelsior on a three-year contract.
+On 17 July 2026, he joined Dordrecht on a three-year contract.

 International career

 Raatsie has represented the Netherlands in five different age group teams from under-15 to under-21.
 He was the first choice goalkeeper of under-17 team which won the 2019 UEFA European Under-17 Championship.
 He also played all matches at the 2019 FIFA U-17 World Cup, as Netherlands finished fourth in the tournament.